 Section 1.
 Contracts.
-The Board of Directors may authorize any officer or officers, agent or agents to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instances.
+The Board of Directors may authorize any Officer or Officers, or agent or agents, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instances.

 Section 4.
 Deposits.
 All funds of the Corporation not otherwise employed shall be deposited to the credit of the Corporation as soon as practicable in such banks, trust companies, or other custodians as the Board of Directors may select.

 Section 6.
 Fiscal Year.
-The fiscal year of the Corporation shall end on December 31 of each year.
+The fiscal year of the Corporation shall begin January 1 of each year.

 ARTICLE VII – Indemnification

 Section 1.
 Authority for Indemnification.
-Any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative, and whether formal or informal, by reason of the fact that he or she is or was a director, officer, employee, fiduciary or agent of the corporation, may, on approval pursuant to Section 3 of this Article, be indemnified by the Corporation against expenses (including attorney’s fees), judgments, penalties, fines, including an excise tax assessed with respect to an employee benefit plan) and amounts paid in settlement reasonably incurred by him or her in connection with such action, suit or proceeding if it is determined by the groups set forth in Section 3 of this Article that he or she conducted himself or herself in good faith and that he or she (1) reasonably believed in the case of conduct in the official capacity with the Corporation, that his or her conduct was in the Corporation’s best interest, or (2) in all other cases (except criminal cases) believed that his or her conduct was at least not opposed to the Corporation’s best interests, or (3) with respect to criminal proceedings had no reasonable cause to believe his or her conduct was unlawful.
-A person will be deemed to be acting in his or her official capacity while acting as a director, officer, employee or agent of this Corporation and not when he or she is acting on this corporation’s behalf for some other entity.
-No indemnification shall be made under this Section to a director with respect to any claim, issue or matter in connection with a proceeding by or in the right of corporation in which the director was adjudged liable to the corporation or in connection with any proceeding charging improper personal benefit to the director, whether or not involving action in his or her official capacity, in which he or she was adjudged liable on the basis that personal benefit was improperly received by him or her.
-Further, indemnification under this Section in connection with a proceeding brought by or in the right of the corporation shall be limited to reasonable expenses, including attorney’s fees, incurred in connection with the proceeding.
-These limitations shall apply to directors only and not to officers, employees, fiduciaries or agents of the corporation, except that director shall include, unless the context otherwise requires, the estate or personal representative of a director.
+Any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative, and whether formal or informal, by reason of the fact that such person is or was a Director, Officer, employee, fiduciary or agent of the Corporation, may, on approval pursuant to Section 3 of this Article, be indemnified by the Corporation against expenses, including attorney’s fees, judgments, penalties, fines, including an excise tax assessed with respect to an employee benefit plan, and amounts paid in settlement reasonably incurred by such person in connection with such action, suit or proceeding if it is determined by the groups set forth in Section 3 of this Article that such person conducted that person in good faith and that such person (1) reasonably believed in the case of conduct in the official capacity with the Corporation, that the person’s conduct was in the Corporation’s best interest, or (2) in all other cases (except criminal cases) believed that such person’s conduct was at least not opposed to the Corporation’s best interests, or (3) with respect to criminal proceedings had no reasonable cause to believe the conduct was unlawful.
+A person will be deemed to be acting in such person’s official capacity while acting as a Director, Officer, employee or agent of this Corporation.
+No indemnification shall be made under this Section to a Director with respect to any claim, issue or matter in connection with a proceeding by or in the right of the Corporation in which the Director was adjudged liable to the Corporation or in connection with any proceeding charging improper personal benefit to the Director, whether or not involving action in such person’s official capacity, in which such person was adjudged liable on the basis that personal benefit was improperly received by that person.
+Further, indemnification under this Section in connection with a proceeding brought by or in the right of the Corporation shall be limited to reasonable expenses, including attorney’s fees, incurred in connection with the proceeding.
+These limitations shall apply to Directors only and not to Officers, employees, fiduciaries, or agents of the Corporation, except that Director shall include, unless the context otherwise requires, the estate or personal representative of a Director.

 Section 3.
 Groups Authorized to Make Indemnification Determination.
-Any indemnification shall be made by the corporation only as authorized in the specific case and upon a determination that indemnification is permissible under the circumstances as set forth in Section 1.
-This determination shall be made by the Board of Directors by a majority vote of a quorum, which quorum shall consist of Directors not parties to the proceeding (“Quorum”).
-If a Quorum of the Board of Directors cannot be obtained, or even if a Quorum can be obtained but such Quorum so directs, the determination may be made by independent legal counsel selected by vote of a Quorum of the Board of Directors or, if a Quorum of the full Board of Directors cannot be obtained, by independent legal counsel selected by a majority vote of the full Board (including Directors who are parties to the action).
+Any indemnification shall be made by the Corporation only as authorized in the specific case and upon a determination that indemnification is permissible under the circumstances as set forth in Section 1.
+This determination shall be made by the Board of Directors by a majority vote of a quorum, which quorum shall consist of Directors not parties to the proceeding.
+If a quorum of the Board of Directors cannot be obtained, or even if a quorum can be obtained but such quorum so directs, the determination may be made by independent legal counsel selected by vote of a quorum of the Board of Directors or, if a quorum of the full Board of Directors cannot be obtained, by independent legal counsel selected by a majority vote of the full Board, including Directors who are parties to the action.

 Section 4.
 Advance of Expenses.
-Expenses (including attorneys’ fees) incurred in defending a civil or criminal action, suit or proceeding may be paid by the Corporation to the person being indemnified under this provision in advance of the final disposition of such action, suit or proceeding upon receipt of (1) a written affirmation of that person’s good faith belief that he or she has met the standards of conduct prescribed by Section 1 of this Article; (2) a written undertaking, executed personally or on his or her behalf, to repay such advances if it is ultimately determined that he or she did not meet the prescribed standards of conduct (the undertaking shall be an unlimited general obligation of the person but need not be secured and may be accepted without reference to financial ability to make repayment); and (3) a determination is made by the proper group (as described in Section 3 of this Article), that the facts as then known to the group would not preclude indemnification.
+Expenses, including attorney’s fees incurred in defending a civil or criminal action, suit or proceeding, may be paid by the Corporation to the person being indemnified under this provision in advance of the final disposition of such action, suit or proceeding upon receipt of (1) a written affirmation of that person’s good faith belief that such person has met the standards of conduct prescribed by Section 1 of this Article; (2) a written undertaking, executed personally or on such person’s behalf, to repay such advances if it is ultimately determined that such person did not meet the prescribed standards of conduct; (3) the undertaking shall be an unlimited general obligation of the person but need not be secured and may be accepted without reference to financial ability to make repayment; and (4) a determination is made by the proper group, as described in Section 3 of this Article, that the facts as then known to the group would not preclude indemnification.
 Determination and authorization of payments shall be made in the same manner specified in Section 3.

 Section 5.
 Insurance.
-The Board of Directors may exercise the Corporation’s power to purchase and maintain insurance (including without limitation insurance for legal expenses and costs incurred in connection with defending any claim, proceeding, or lawsuit) on behalf of any person who is or was a director or officer of the Corporation against any liability asserted against him or incurred by him in any such capacity or arising out of his status as such, whether or not the Corporation would have the power to indemnify him against such liability under the provisions of this Article.
+The Board of Directors may exercise the Corporation’s power to purchase and maintain insurance, including, without limitation, insurance for legal expenses and costs incurred in connection with defending any claim, proceeding or lawsuit on behalf of any person who is or was a Director or Officer of the Corporation against any liability asserted against the Director or incurred by the Director in any such capacity or arising out of the Director’s status as such, whether or not the Corporation would have the power to indemnify the Director against such liability under the provisions of this Article.

-These Bylaws may be amended, altered, or repealed and new Bylaws may be adopted by a vote of the directors present at any meeting of the directors at which a quorum is present, and not otherwise, provided that notice of the proposed amendment, alteration, or repeal shall have been delivered to each director of the Corporation with the notice of the meeting at which the proposed amendment, alteration, or repeal will be presented to the directors for action.
+These Bylaws may be amended, altered, or repealed and new Bylaws may be adopted by a vote of the Directors present at any meeting of the Board of Directors at which a quorum is present, and not otherwise, provided that notice of the proposed amendment, alteration or repeal shall have been delivered to each Director of the Corporation with the notice of the meeting at which the proposed amendment, alteration or repeal will be presented to the Directors for action.

-The preceding Amended and Restated Bylaws were approved and adopted by the Board of Directors of the Faculty of Federal Advocates on the 12th day of June, 2014.
+The preceding Amended and Restated Bylaws were approved and adopted by the Board of Directors of the Faculty of Federal Advocates on this 27th day of January, 2021.